welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/README.md

 # Prerequisites

-I assume that you are running on Ubuntu 22-04 linux, but the instructions below can be adapted to your environment.
+I assume that you are running on **Linux Ubuntu 22-04**, but instructions below can be adapted to your environment.

-## Install & start VS Code
+## 1) Install & start VS Code (If not done yet in your environment)

-The official procedures:
+The official procedures to install & start VS Code is there:

 https://code.visualstudio.com/docs/setup/linux#_debian-and-ubuntu-based-distributions

-From the terminal, this also works for me:
+N.B.: These simple commands below works for me to intsall & start VS Code on Linux Ubuntu 22-04:

 ```
 $> sudo snap install --classic code
 $> code
 ```

-## Clone the repo & go to the tutorial folder
+## 2) Clone the repo & go to the tutorial folder

 Open a terminal in VS Code and execute the following commands